 There is also difference in the way Chinese users and Western users react to content such as ads.
 For example, Western netizens find online ads on Social Networks extremely distasteful, whereas Chinese find online advertising more interesting.

 Chinese and their own community: a strong bond

 Chinese netizens are also very reliant on advice and suggestions given by family and friends.
 When they require information regarding Social Network platforms, or other online applications, they inquire with people in their own circle before making decisions.

 If you come from a Western country, such as Australia, and you want to sell your products in China, you will first need to understand the purchasing habits of Chinese consumers.

 But note this!
-In tier 1 cities: Beijing, Guangzhou, and Shanghai, the consumer behaviours are much more similar to the Western, as they are influenced by Western styles and trends.
+In tier 1 cities: Beijing, Guangzhou, and Shanghai, the consumer behaviors are much more similar to the Western, as they are influenced by Western styles and trends.
 The consumers in these cities are more aware of luxury and premium products, therefore don’t be surprised if they understand more than you on what you’re trying to advocate.

 Tier 2 and Tier 3 cities are the places you will need more knowledge of Chinese consumer culture, as they unlike Tier 1 cities.
 They do not always fancy the Western, and they are more focused on their localized products, and remain loyalty to them.
-Other than looking professional, you will need to be knowledgeable on their consumer behaviours and identify with their trends.
+Other than looking professional, you will need to be knowledgeable on their consumer behaviors and identify with their trends.